 Pinching the top of your hand near the knuckles is a simple test of the elasticity of your skin.
 Pinch and release the skin and note how long it takes to spring back.
 Compare with friends and family.
 You will note that generally the younger the person the quicker the skin springs back.

-Laser Skin Rejuvenation is one of the latest and most effective cosmetic procedures available.
-This Photo – mechanical technology rebuilds Type III Collagen for those looking to enhance their overall youthful appearance and self-esteem.
+Laser Skin Rejuvenation with the Q-Switched Laser is one of the latest and most effective cosmetic procedures available.
+This Photo – mechanical laser technology rebuilds Type III Collagen for those looking to enhance their overall youthful appearance and self-esteem.
 Treatment using the MedLite Q-Switch laser is perfect for those looking for a safe, quick, long lasting procedure to rejuvenate and revitalise their skin .